 The parking standards of two parking spaces for residential structures of one to three dwelling units and 1.5 spaces for residential structures with four or more dwelling units have not been a barrier.
 In accordance with State ADU law, the parking requirements standards do not apply to qualifying ADUs and JADUs.
-The existing number and improvement parking standards have not been a constraint to residential development.
+The existing number and improvement parking standards have not been considered a constraint to residential development historically.
+Except for the recreational vehicle space requirement, Mt.
+Shasta's parking requirement of 1.5 space for multifamily development of four or more units is lower than the majority of other California municipalities.
+The requirement of two spaces for one to three dwelling units is consistent with 78.2 percent of California municipalities.